tecris/continuous-delivery/README.md

 Use `-Dmaven.buildNumber.doCheck=false` if project contains local changes

-### Run app & integration tests with Docker Compose and maven
+### Partial continuous delivery with docker compose and Maven

 For following to work:
  - Follow [instructions][3] to add jboss repository (as proxy repository) to nexus